What Millennial Parents Wish They Were “Warned” About Before Having Kids

 Bringing a new baby home almost feels like putting out your best china or crystalware — you are deathly afraid someone is going to break it.
 I think a lot of moms (myself included) are too afraid to let their newborns and young babies do things such as sit in a car seat or be in a baby carrier or start using a bottle because they feel like it can negatively affect or hurt the baby somehow.
 But that’s not true at all.
 Babies are so much stronger and resilient than you can imagine.
 Don’t be afraid to try new things and habits with your baby — it makes it a lot easier for them to get used to it.
 Definitely check with your pediatrician before making any major changes in your baby’s routine.

 A fed baby is a happy baby — it does not matter how you feed the baby whether it’s breastmilk or formula.
-Seriously, relax
+Seriously, relax.

 I think this is one of the biggest disillusions new moms have about having a baby is being an expert at breastfeeding from day one.
 It’s quite an understandable assumption to make given that women have breasts and babies need milk from mom’s breasts — breastfeeding really should be that simple and straightforward.
 But it’s not.
 It’s complex and complicated and there’s a whole learning curve with it (more below).
 The most important message new moms and dads need to hear is that: fed is best.
 Try breastfeeding but if it doesn’t work out for you — do not freak out!
 There are other options and they’re perfectly fine.
 Trying to be some perfect breastfeeding goddess is not what being a mom is about.
-It’s really, realllly not.
+It’s really, really not.

 I don’t think enough people talk about breastfeeding and just how difficult it can be for some women.
-Not to mention every woman has a different experience with breastfeeding so there’s no way to even compare notes.
+Not to mention every woman has a different experience with breastfeeding, so there’s no way to compare notes.
 There are so many aspects of breastfeeding that are confusing and it can make a new mom feel like a failure.
 But you’re not.
 You’re just figuring things out.

 A few important things to note about breastfeeding:

-• There is a learning curve with breastfeeding.
+- There is a learning curve with breastfeeding.
 Don’t expect to have it figured out on the first day.
 It can take up to two weeks to get your bearings straight.
 Be patient and kind to yourself.

-• Your milk supply doesn’t come in right away.
+- Your milk supply doesn’t come in right away.
 For most women milk comes in on the second or third day after birth.
 Until then the baby feeds on what is known as colostrum — the first milk produced before breast milk production begins in the body.

-• Breastfeeding is also about your hold, technique and the baby’s latch.
+- Breastfeeding is also about your hold, technique and the baby’s latch.
 While at the hospital ask for help and guidance from the maternity nurses each time you feed and/or see a lactation consultant, if required.

-• Ask the nurse or doctor to explain how long baby should feed on each breast and how often to feed baby.
+- Ask the nurse or doctor to explain how long baby should feed on each breast and how often to feed baby.

-• Also ask how to look out for clogged milk ducts and how to massage them out from your breast.
+- Also ask how to look out for clogged milk ducts and how to massage them out from your breast.

 Sleep deprivation and lack of sleep is kind of an on-going thing once you’re a parent.
-It doesn’t magically end after a few months

 Asking for help doesn’t make you a bad or weak parent.
 It actually makes you a better, happier one.

 There’s a reason the saying goes “It takes a village to raise a child”.
 Because it truly does.
-Especially when you are a new parent trying to figure life out with a newborn, ask for help.
+Especially, when you are a new parent trying to figure life out with a newborn, ask for help.
 You cannot do everything by yourself.
-It doesn’t necessarily have to be help with the baby; it can just be ways in which other people can help make your life easier, such as having meals prepared, the house cleaned, the laundry done, the dog walked etc. And if you need help with the baby, just ask for it.
-Don’t think twice.
-If you need to sleep or take a shower or just get a break, ask someone to watch the baby while you do what you need to do.
-I think it’s really hard for new parents to let go of control and let others in, but trust me the sooner you’re able to accept help, the better off you and your family are.
+It doesn’t necessarily have to about the baby; it can just be ways in which other people can help make your life easier, such as having meals prepared, the house cleaned, the laundry done, the dog walked, etc.

-Being a parent is a lot more fun than you think it’s going to be.
+Being a millennial parent is a lot more fun than you think it’s going to be.
 It’s not all dirty diapers, milk stains and sleepless nights.

 Let’s preface this one by saying that the first 4-8 weeks of being a new parent are not that fun.
 You’re stressed, sleep-deprived, scared, exhausted and a whole lot more and while you’re dealing with all this, what’s your darling newborn doing?
 Sleeping.
 All.
 The.
 Time.